atsheehan/curriculum/exercises/ruby/hashes/launcher_lunches/README.md

 restaurants for 1 month?
 - What is the list of all lactose free items in ordered by price?

-### STRETCH GOAL:
+## Stretch Goal

 Come up with one more question you would like to answer from the data.
 Write the test first and then the method that will answer your question.
 Congrats, you just TDD'd a method!